galaxyproject/galaxy-hub/src/splash/blurb/index.md

 ---
-title: This is the default Galaxy splash info.
+title: Welcome to the Galaxy Community Hub
 date: 2020-03-04
 ---